Mark Webber (racing driver): Sports car racing and International Formula 3000 (1998–2001)

-For 2001, he moved to the Benetton Formula-affiliated, reigning teams' champions Super Nova Racing, replacing Nicolas Minassian.
+For 2001, Webber moved to the Benetton Formula-affiliated, reigning teams' champions Super Nova Racing, replacing Nicolas Minassian.
 Webber, the title favourite, tended to overestimate the Lola car's grip whilst combining F3000 racing with regular access to F1 vehicles for testing.
 Webber won at Imola, Monaco and Magny-Cours and was second at the Nürburgring.
 Four consecutive retirements in the final four rounds prevented him from winning the championship, and he scored 39 points, finishing runner-up to Justin Wilson.